dpriovolos/Heterogenous-bagging-ensemble/README.md

 The Confusion Matrix and the Classification Report of the Neural Network learners ensemble is expected to be like:

 <img width="292" alt="strong learners" src="https://user-images.githubusercontent.com/108266112/191858918-7ad48e33-28ce-47b8-b5b0-5f530ea12966.png">

+The tests showed the negative impact of using imbalanced data on the models.
+But what is also shown, is that this problem can be fixed using different techniques, like Synthetic Minority Over-sampling Technique (SMOTE).
+For the comparison of the two models when trained with balanced data, it is shown that both models perform adequately, with the neural network ensemble being a bit better solution as far as results as concerned.
+But when the consumed time is factored in, the neural networks ensemble falls short of the weak models ensemble.
+So even though both models are acceptable, which one is preferred depends on how much time is available for the user.